niobiumneo/ShotBot/README.md

 # ShotBot
-Code designed to be used on a robot that helped basketball players shoot and strategic locations on the field.
-You can read all about it in the Project Report for the ShotBot that was done by Mr. Balen Seeton, Mr. Abhimanyu Dev Sing, Mr. Ansh Sahny, and Me!
+Code in Robot C for a robot designed to help basketball players shoot at strategic locations on the field.
+You can read all about it in the Project Report for the ShotBot that was done by Mr. Balen Seeton, Mr. Abhimanyu Dev Singh, Mr. Ansh Sahny, and Me!